Chuggington: Media

-DVDs from Anchor Bay Entertainment include the first, entitled Chuggington: Let's Ride the Rails was released in March 2009 containing six episodes.
+DVDs from Anchor Bay Entertainment include the first, entitled Chuggington: Let's Ride the Rails, was released in March 2009 containing six episodes.
 A second DVD, Action Stations, released in October 2009, contained another six.
-The third DVD release, Wheels to the Rails, with another six episodes, is due out in late November.
-Anchor Bay's Chuggington: Let’s Ride the Rails was the first Chuggington DVD to be released nationwide in the United States on 8 February 2011.
+The third DVD release, Wheels to the Rails, with another eight episodes, released in November 2010.
+Anchor Bay's Chuggington: Let’s Ride the Rails! was the first Chuggington DVD to be released nationwide in the United States on 8 February 2011.

-In the UK, several children's books are in the works, including Koko on Call: A Nightlight Adventure, based on an early episode.
+In the UK, several children's books have been released, including Koko on Call: A Nightlight Adventure, based on an early episode.
 Publications International and Scholastic introduced Chuggington books to the US market in late 2010 and early 2011, respectively.

 Toys

 In early 2010, the Chuggington Diecast Series of model trains was released in the UK.
 The Chuggington Diecast Series by Learning Curve was released in the US nationwide in late 2010.
 In 2012, the system was rebranded to StackTrack, in which children can stack the railway tracks on top of each other with supports.
 This system was discontinued by 2017, however the StackTrack track system is still in use.

 Later in 2010, the interactive range was released in the UK.
 The chuggers and Vee, their dispatcher, can interact with each other using 'Smart Talk' technology and over 300 stored phrases.
 Each chugger can recognise the other chuggers, and their train stops.
 The interactive phrases spoken depend on which chuggers and locations are placed together, giving a more varied, but not random, conversation.
 The Chuggington Interactive Railway was released in the United States in February 2011.
 This system was discontinued by 2017.

 The Chuggington Wooden Railway was released in September 2010 to Canada, and on 1 March 2011 to specialty retailers in the United States.
 It is compatible with all other wooden railway systems.
 This system was discontinued by 2017.

 In late 2011, Mega Brands released the 'Chuggington Construction' range, but was now discontinued, as of 2013.

-In the United States other Chuggington products include games (I Can Do That!
+In the United States, other Chuggington products include games (I Can Do That!
 Games), puzzles (Cardinal), and activity sets (Crayola).

-In 2012, the Plarail Chuggington range was released and was discontinued around 2016.
+In 2012, the Plarail Chuggington range was released and was discontinued around 2017.

-In 2013 Bachmann Trains made a series of Chuggington electric train sets and separate sale engines and cars.
+In 2013, Bachmann Trains made a series of Chuggington electric train sets and separate sale engines and cars.
 It is compatible with all other HO scale systems by other companies and is made to work with the Thomas & Friends range.
 In 2017, Bachmann Trains have discontinued the Chuggington range.

 In 2019, Alpha Group Co., Ltd. acquired the rights for any future Chuggington vehicle toys.

 Train and Tramway

-According to Okayama Electric Tramway press report on 12 January 2018, it will be operated in 2 cars and 1 train with its own decorated appearance that reproduced Wilson and Brewster in Japan.
-With the all-seat reservation system, the operation start date is 16 March 2019.
+According to Okayama Electric Tramway press report on 12 January 2018, it operated in 2 cars and 1 train with its own decorated appearance that reproduced Wilson and Brewster in Japan.
+With the all-seat reservation system, the operation started on March 16 2019.
 It is confirmed as the world's first in the railroad and tram related motif with this character as a motif.